Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Risk management in contextual optimization

-then evaluation of the risk of $\psi(X)$ is equivalent to solving minimization problem at the rhs of (\ref{eqn:ex-post-interchange}).
+then evaluation of the risk of $\psi(X)$ is equivalent to solving the minimization problem on the rhs of (\ref{eqn:ex-post-interchange}).
 Unfortunately this problem is not easy to solve in that the conditional distribution $P_{Y|X}$ is challenging to approximate in a data-driven setting.
-For instance, if the sample data $\{(x_i,y_i)\}_{i=1}^N$ are obtained from a continuous distribution $P$ of $(X,Y)$, then with probability one, we will have $x_k \neq x_j, \forall k \neq j$ (\cite{zhang2024optimal}).
-Consequently the objective function in problem ({\ref{eqn:ex-post-interchange}}) cannot be effectively approximated as the sample size increases.
+For instance, if the sample data $\{(x_i,y_i)\}_{i=1}^N$ are obtained from a continuous distribution $P$ of $(X,Y)$, then with probability one, we will have $x_k \neq x_j, \forall k \neq j$, see \cite{zhang2024optimal}.
+Consequently, the objective function in problem ({\ref{eqn:ex-post-interchange}}) cannot be effectively approximated as the sample size increases.
 This motivates us to consider an entirely different risk minimization problem:

-where $\rho_P^{\text{EA}}:L^p\rightarrow \mathbb{R}$ is a law-invariant risk mapping evaluated using the joint distribution of $(X,Y)$ directly.
+where $\rho_P^{\text{EA}}:L^p\rightarrow \R$ is a law-invariant risk mapping evaluated using the joint distribution of $(X,Y)$ directly.
 Problem (\ref{eqn:ex_ante}) is much easier to solve (we will come back to this in Section \ref{sec:DR-rkhs}).
-The remaining question to address is under what conditions problem (\ref{eqn:ex_ante}) is equivalent to the problem at the RHS of (\ref{eqn:ex-post-interchange}).
-The answer depends on the structure of $\rho_{P_X}^{(1)}$ and $\rho_{P_X}^{(2)}$.
+The remaining question to address is under what conditions problem (\ref{eqn:ex_ante}) is equivalent to the problem on the rhs of (\ref{eqn:ex-post-interchange}).
+The answer depends on the structure of $\rho_{P_X}^{(1)}$ and $\rho_{P_{Y|X}}^{(2)}$.
 We will give some simple examples where $\rho_P^{\text{EA}}$ may not exist.
 Likewise, the interchangeability in (\ref{eqn:ex-post-interchange}) also depends on the structure of $\rho_{P_X}^{(1)}$.

 We call $\rho_{P_{X}}^{(1)}\circ \rho_{P_{Y|X}}^{(2)}$ \textit{ex post risk mapping} to emphasize that the risk arising from PDU is based on an observation of the CU and then the conditional risk is assessed over the CU.
-Likewise, we call $\rho_P^{\text{EA}}$ {\em ex ante risk mapping} to emphasize that overall risk is assessed based on the joint distribution of the PDU and the CU in one go.
-In the case that $\rho_P^{\text{EA}} =\inmat{CVaR}_{\beta,P}$, (\ref{eqn:ex_ante}) recovers the contextual risk minimization model considered by \cite{liu2024newsvendor}:
+Likewise, we call $\rho_P^{\text{EA}}$ \textit{ex ante risk mapping} to emphasize that overall risk is assessed based on the joint distribution of the PDU and the CU simultaneously. { Throughout the paper, we call problem \eqref{eqn:conditional_risk_min} the conditional risk minimization problem, where we minimize the risk from problem data $Y$ conditional on observed data $X$.
+We call both problem \eqref{eqn:ex-post-interchange}, based on ex post risk, and problem \eqref{eqn:ex_ante}, based on ex ante risk, the risk-averse contextual optimization problems, where we minimize risk before observing context $X$. }